 What Happens When Liability is Denied?

 If the defendant’s side denies liability, this means that they do not accept that the defendant was responsible for your accident.
-The next most likely step in your case is to get supporting evidence to present to the defendant.
+If the defendant fails to accept liability, the next most likely step in your case is to get supporting evidence to present to the defendant.

 Your lawyer will also likely recommend that witness statements are collected from anyone who saw your accident, as well as family members involved in taking care of you because of your accident - we will help you to collect these.